 What’s an HR manager to do?

 As a manager, you are responsible for workforce productivity.
 You must also create a safe, respectful conflict-free zone for people to work.
-If you are finding that politics is disruptive in your workplace, we’ve gathered some expert resources that might help.
+If you find that politics is disruptive in your workplace, we’ve gathered expert resources that might help.

 In Harvard Business Review, David W. Ballard talks about the challenges of Navigating Political Talk at Work.
-He talks about another study reporting on post-election workplace disruption.
-He discusses other strategies for both employers and employees to bridge the differences, including the advice to focus on common goals and shared values.
+Citing another study on post-election workplace disruption, he discusses strategies for both employers and employees to bridge the differences.
+These include focusing on common goals and shared values.
 He also offers this advice for employers:

 “Having a clear policy that describes any limitations on political activities in the workplace and making sure employees are aware of the expectations is a good start, but political conversations are inevitably going to occur.
 The most effective approach is to promote a workplace culture that embraces respect and trust so that difficult conversations and disagreements (political or otherwise) can take place in a civil environment.
 A psychologically healthy workplace is good for employees and the organization even in the best of times, but it’s particularly critical during challenging and polarizing times.”

 At SHRM, employment law attorneys Brian Pedrow and Christopher Cognato write about Managing Divisive Politics in the Workplace.
-They remind employers that a blanket ban on political conversation may be overbroad – some state laws prohibit messages that could be construed as influencing or controlling an employee’s political activity.
+They remind employers that a blanket ban on political conversation may be overbroad.
+In fact, some state laws prohibit messages that could be construed as influencing or controlling an employee’s political activity.
 But they offer this recommendation:

 “Find ways to reaffirm a principle that should already serve as a foundation for your organization’s policies: The work environment should be a place of mutual respect where employees feel valued by their employer and peers (notwithstanding the National Labor Relations Board [NLRB] general counsel’s dislike of the use of the word “respectful”).
 Employees should also know that the organization expects that conversations and activities not related to work will not detract from what should be the primary focus—work. “

 Other tools that can be helpful to managers are refresher training in conflict resolution – both for yourself and for your staff.
-(Members of our EAP have related trainings available for both managers and employees, such as Conflict and Anger Management, Peer Relationships, Emotional Intelligence at Work and Team Building)
+(Members of our EAP have related trainings available for both managers and employees, These include Conflict and Anger Management, Peer Relationships, Emotional Intelligence at Work and Team Building)